ByAUJay

 Step 2: Privacy Configuration

-- Configure enclave nodes with secure communication channels (TLS).
+- Set up those enclave nodes to ensure they have secure communication channels (think TLS).

 Example Configuration Snippet: